sttk/class-config-base/README.md

 **Returns:**

-* (object) An object which maps between property name and functions to get property descriptors of the target class.
+An object which maps between property name and functions to get property descriptors of the target class.

 The format of an entry in the returned object is as follows: